met4citizen/BigraphQM/README.md

 User Actions / Shortcuts:

 - Click on a token/event to select it.
-Remove the selection by clicking on the background.
+Remove all the selections by clicking on the background.
 - Double click on a token/event to add a new branch.
 - Drag a token/event on top of another event/token to connect the two with an edge.
-Only consistent (i.e. spacelike) connections are allowed.
+Note: Only consistent (i.e. spacelike) connections are allowed.
 - Drag a token to an empty space before or after another token to reorder the tokens.
 - Click on an edge to select it.